mechanicalnull/mechanicalnull.github.io/_posts/2022-03-31-taming-million-monkeys-1.md

 This is because as the number of inputs goes up, the chances of picking the input that is currently closest to the answer goes down.

-Taking a still-general but "fair" approach for scheduling inputs for mutation like round-robin performs _much_ better and pops out the answer in as little as 5 seconds with a single core, as opposed to minutes if we use random scheduling.
-This little experiment with scheduling is exactly the kind of thing mimo is built for!
+Using round-robin as our scheduling algorithm is a great comparison because it is still general a general (but more equitable) approach and it performs _much_ better.
+Round robin scheduling of inputs for mutation pops out the answer in as little as 5 seconds with a single core, as opposed to minutes if we use random scheduling.
+This little experiment with scheduling is exactly the kind of thing MIMO is built for!

 ## Time to Start Monkeying Around